upperlinecode/intro-to-swift/day-1/conditionals-intro.md

 }
 //nothing happens
 ```

-- We can even write code for both possibilities in the same block
+- We can even write code for both possibilities in the same block by creating a second branch in our conditional statement.
+Else is always the last branch of the conditional, and convers all possible outcomes that were not included in previous branches.
 ```Swift
 var cold = false
 if cold {